-Out-of-Network DRG Hospitals will be reimbursed for Outpatient Hospital Services based on the system of Enhanced Ambulatory Patient Grouping described in Section 8.300.6.A.1.
-Such hospitals will be assigned to a Pediatric, Long Term Acute Care, or Rehabilitation peer group depending on hospital type.
-If a provider does not meet the criteria for any of the above peer groups, it will be assigned to a Rural or Urban peer group based on location.
-The hospital will receive a base rate of 90% of the average peer group rate as calculated from Colorado hospitals base rate statistics.
-Out-of-Network DRG Hospitals will periodically have their Medicaid Outpatient base rates adjusted as determined in Section 8.300.6.A.k.7.
+Effective October 31, 2016, Out-of-Network DRG Hospitals will be reimbursed for Outpatient Hospital Services based the system of Enhanced Ambulatory Patient Grouping described in 10 CCR 2505-10 Section 8.300.6.A.1.
+Such hospitals will be assigned to a Rural or Urban peer group depending on hospital location and will receive a base rate of 90% of the respective peer group base rate as calculated in 8.300.6.A.1.k.(3).
+Out-of-Network DRG Hospitals will periodically have their Medicaid Outpatient base rates adjusted as determined in 8.300.6.A.k.(5).